Ukraine aid grows to near $14B in $1.5T government bill

 Republicans accused Biden of moving too slowly to help Ukraine and NATO nations assisting it, and to impose sanctions against Russia and its president, Vladimir Putin.
 Democrats say time was needed to bring along European allies that rely heavily on Russian energy sources.
 And a bipartisan push to ban Russian oil imports had grown perhaps unstoppable before Biden announced Tuesday that he would do that on his own.

-By dinner time Tuesday, lawmakers had still not released the overall bill, which would finance federal agencies this year and include the Ukraine aid.
-But details of the sweeping bill were beginning to emerge and its passage, probably in coming days, was not in doubt.
+As the clock headed toward midnight Tuesday, lawmakers had still not released the overall bill, which would finance federal agencies this year and include the Ukraine aid.
+But details of the sweeping bill were beginning to emerge and passage — starting with a House vote planned for Wednesday — was not in doubt.

 “War in Europe has focused the energies of Congress to getting something done and getting it done fast,” said Senate Majority Leader Chuck Schumer, D-N.Y.